Countries around the world have started on this journey of financial protection and are enacting responsible and sustainable lending laws.

 With such astute initiatives and its possible positive outcomes, the industry has all the reasons to welcome these regulations.
 By bringing experienced partners on board, banks can create an ecosystem that diffuses risk, bringing immense value to the repertoire of customer services.
 The journey to compliance is not an easy one, but a strategic approach and commitment to change will augment and regenerate the banking sector.

-Manish Chopra is the SVP and global risk and compliance leader at Genpact.
+Manish Chopra is the SVP and global risk and compliance leader and Ashwani Bhardwaj is global head of risk products at Genpact.